SpiralLogic/testing-guidelines/README.md

   * Testing driven discovery
 * **BDD**: Behaviour driven design
 * **Spy**: A testing tool which allows augmentation at run time and provides information about the code under test. (i.e. number of calls, calling arguments, return arguments, isolated timing)
-* **Stub**: A testing tool which performs a NOOP, which allows a functionality to be ignored so that depenedent code can continue to execute (i.e. a logger that just logs nowhere)
+* **Stub**: A testing tool which performs a NOOP, which allows a functionality to be ignored so that dependent code can continue to execute (i.e. a logger that just logs nowhere)
 * **Fake**: A testing tool which returns canned static data (i.e. an implementation of a dependent API which returns static json blobs)
-* **Mock**: A testing tool which allows providing an alternative implementation of a dependency (i.e. changing an inderminate return (random) to return a predermined set of values)
+* **Mock**: A testing tool which allows providing an alternative implementation of a dependency (i.e. changing an indeterminate return (random) to return a predetermined set of values)
 * **Test double**: A class or function with an implementation that is only used for testing purposes. (i.e. An IO implementation which just operates in memory instead of disk or network etc.)